SubratYeeshu/Interview_Prep/DSA/SDE_Sheet/130_Repeated_String_Match.md

 ## Problem statement

-- Given two strings a and b, return the minimum number of times you should repeat string a so that string b is a substring of it.
+Given two strings a and b, return the minimum number of times you should repeat string a so that string b is a substring of it.
 If it is impossible for b​​​​​​ to be a substring of a after repeating it, return -1.

 - Notice: string "abc" repeated 0 times is "", repeated 1 time is "abc" and repeated 2 times is "abcabc".

 ## Approach 1 : Brute

+- Time complexity : O(N^2)
+- Space complexity : O(1)

 ```cpp
 bool check(string &a, string &b){